Skip to content

 For example, on Tuesday 10 December 2013, it provided an all-Russian programme at the Muziekgebouw aan 't IJ, featuring the Coronation Scene from Boris Godunov by Mussorgsky; The Bells by Rachmaninov and Peasant Wedding (Les noces) by Stravinsky.
 Repetitor Paul Prenen made a version for choir and two pianos of the first two pieces, and took one of the two piano parts himself.
 Peasant Wedding sounded in Stravinsky's own version of four pianos, six percussionists, mixed choir and four soloists.

 In his own words, Stravinsky had thereby designed a "perfectly homogeneous, perfectly impersonal and perfectly mechanical" ensemble, which he considered suitable to underline the ritual character of such a village wedding.
 After all, there was a marriage brought about by a matchmaker and handled according to strict rules.
-Consequently, the characters are not personal characters, but stereotypes - for instance, the role of the groom is sometimes played by a tenor, sometimes by a bass.
+Consequently, the characters are not personal characters but stereotypes - for instance, the role of the groom is sometimes played by a tenor, sometimes by a bass.
 The choir's parts are so motoric that the singers too become, as it were, percussion instruments.

 Led by conductor Boudewijn Jansen and assisted by master students from the Royal Conservatoire, the choir gave a spot-on performance of Mussorgsky and Rachmaninov.
 Stravinsky's dog-eared piece followed after the break.
 The Toonkunst Choir had asked me to provide a brief on-stage commentary prior to the performance.
 This was illustrated with live sung music samples and this was not only fun to do, but also worked enlightening for both the audience and the choir members themselves.

 With admirable commitment, Toonkunstkoor Amsterdam performed the unparalleled complex rhythms of Stravinsky's Peasant Wedding, based on originally Russian themes.
-Although things did not come together exactly rhythmically at all moments, it was a performance of stature.
+Although things did not come together exactly at all moments rhythmically, it was a performance of stature.
 The soloists were also well worth hearing, with the standouts being the madcap bass Werner van Mechelen and the mischievous Helena Rasker.
 I know of no other amateur choir that dares to put this challenging work on the lecterns.

 Other work by Toonkunst